 - La Résistance: Skye paints the Peruvian rebels as this, fighting back against exploitative federally-owned mining operations; Comandante Camilla Reyes just sees them as illegal insurrectionists to be swept away.

-- Latin Land: The painfully wrong representation of "Incan" temples and the actor not even bothering with Peruvian accents.
+- Latin Land: The incorrect representation of "Incan" temples and the actor not bothering with Peruvian accents.

 Coulson: [into his earpiece] ...yeah, we're gonna have to kill the fish tank.

 - Knockout Gas: Used on May to take control of the cockpit.

 - New Old Flame: Camilla Reyes for Coulson.
-She is unsubtle when reminiscing about their past together and attempts to coerce Coulson into a romp in his office for old times' sake.
-In actuality, she's doing it to distract Coulson while her men take over The Bus.
+She is unsubtle when reminiscing about their past together and attempts to persuade Coulson into a romp in his office for old times' sake.
+In truth, she's doing it to distract Coulson while her men take over The Bus.
 It doesn't work because Coulson is so Genre Savvy.

 - MacGuffin Escort Mission: It starts out with the agents attempting to transport the thing to a nearby S.H.I.E.L.D. outpost for research, but Coulson's former flame and her troops have different plans.